 RECs are tradable commodities quantified by 1 MWh (1,000 kWh) of electricity generated by renewable energy sources (solar, wind, hydroelectric, etc.).
 RECs are not purchased with the intention of covering electricity needs, but rather to acquire the environmental benefits associated with generating zero carbon electricity.
-The cost of RECs is highly volatile as the industry grows and demand for RECs increases over time.
-In the United States, the cost of RECs hit a record high in August 2021 as shown in Figure 7.
-While prices dropped after the peak, current pricing at the end of 2022 and early 2023 is currently on the rise again.
-It is anticipated that market demand will drive continued cost increases as more entities commit to sustainable practices and carbon reduction targets.
+The cost of RECs is highly volatile as the industry grows and demand for RECs

+Figure 7.
+National REC Pricing

-&lt;sup>3 Critical Mineral Commodities in Renewable Energy - USGS
+3 Critical Mineral Commodities in Renewable Energy - USGS